stanford-oval/cs294-fall2020/hw1/README.md

 srun --mem=18G make experiment=$(exp) datadir
 ```

+## Part 4.
+Training Your Own Model
+In this part, we will train a neural model using the dataset you have generated.
+Follow the instructions in **Step 7** of the README to run the training.
+The training will take several hours to finish.
+Once done, evaluate the trained model on the eval set you have created.
+(Similar to Part 2, but with a different model ID)

+### Questions
+1. What accuracy do you get on the questions you wrote this time?
+2. Do the annotations you added to the system help?

 ## Submission
 Your submission should include all the work your group did on one domain (one submission per group).
 Package the generated `datadir` into a zip file or tarball,